eschaefer/personal-website-astro/src/content/blog/2020-01-10-compiling-dcraw-to-webassembly.md

 ---
-title: 'Compiling dcraw to WebAssembly'
+title: "Compiling dcraw to WebAssembly"
 tags: [webassembly, javascript, wasm]
 description: My first adventure into WebAssembly.
-pubDate: 'Jan 10 2020'
+pubDate: "Jan 10 2020"
 ---

 At EyeEm we handle about every digital photo format you can imagine.
 And with the variety of digital cameras out there, some of our web-based tools must accept [RAW photo formats](https://en.wikipedia.org/wiki/Raw_image_format).
 Sometimes a JPG just won't make the cut.